 Conclusion / Summary

-Are miniature schnauzers smart?
+Are miniature schnauzers intelligent?
 Yes, when it comes to working intelligence!
 Although they are not the top-ranked breed, miniature schnauzers come twelfth out of more than one hundred breeds studied by canine psychologist Stanley Coren in the 1990s.